sillyhatday/External-CPU-Display-7-Segment/README.md

 You will need some 74HC595 shift registers and for VFD tubes a UDN2981, per tube.
 You can use any 8 channel source driver you like, so long as it isolates the high voltage away from the Arduino and is designed for the high voltage.

+I borrowed the PC software side from here: https://github.com/Maciekbac/Arduino-LED-CPU-Monitor Credit to Maciekbac for that.

 Schematic: not finished - missing heater power source!
 ![CPU Monitor Schem](https://user-images.githubusercontent.com/65309612/81947803-df5c0800-95f8-11ea-93c5-d733ee2ebe9a.png)